EMCOR (EME)

 Through its network of over 70 subsidiaries, EMCOR (NYSE:EME) provides electrical, mechanical, and building construction and services

-• Impressive 15.9% annual revenue growth over the last two years indicates it’s winning market share this cycle
+• Annual revenue growth of 15.9% over the last two years was superb and indicates its market share increased during this cycle

 • Incremental sales significantly boosted profitability as its annual earnings per share growth of 35.7% over the last five years outstripped its revenue performance

-We see a bright future for EMCOR.
-The valuation seems reasonable in light of its quality, and we think now is the time to invest.
+We’re optimistic about EMCOR.
+The price seems fair based on its quality, and we think now is a good time to invest.

 StockStory Analyst Team